Field Goals

 “Maybe it’s about that transfer of energy….
 It’s so focused—it’s all of your energy and power in focus just for, like, one moment,” says Turner, 20.

-The U.S.-soccer-player-turned-Bisons-recruit, who this season became the first female in Canada to score a point in a university football game, explains how exacting each kick must be.
+The U.S.-soccer-player-turned-Bisons-recruit, who last month made headlines as not only the first female in Canada to play in a regular-season university football game but to score points, explains how exacting each kick must be.

 It requires multi-level precision, down to the spacing of her three leading steps (112 inches), the part of her foot that connects with the ball, the spot on the ball that receives the impact, the calibrated speed and strength demanded by the varying distances, the upper body shift to generate the right momentum.
 And then there’s the wind.